ChrisKeefe/DontPanic/Analysis.md

 * It is included because it allows the necessary information pertaining to delivery information and account information to be stored in a single class, and managed easily from the backend.

-* It helps meet the system requirements because it stores how the user will receive their information.
+* It helps meet the system requirements because it enables personalization of message content and delivery method